PatrickHechler/primitive-code/README.md

                     * if the buffer could not be resized
             * `X02` will be set to the current size of the buffer
         * formatting:
-            * `%%`: to escape an `%` character (only one `%` will be in teh formatted STRING)
+            * `%%`: to escape an `%` character (only one `%` will be in the formatted STRING)
             * `%s`: the next argument points to a STRING, which should be inserted here
-            * `%c`: the next argument starts with a UTF-16 character, which should be inserted here
+            * `%c`: the next argument starts with a word, which should be inserted here
-                * note that UTF-16 characters contain always two bytes
+                * note that UTF-16 characters contain not always two bytes, but there will always be only two bytes used
-            * `%B`: the next argument starts with a byte, which should be inserted here (without being converted to a valid STRING character)
-                * note that if the argument starts with a zero byte an `\0` character will be inserted in the middle of the output STRING
             * `%d`: the next argument contains a number, which should be converted to a STRING using the decimal number system and than be inserted here
             * `%f`: the next argument contains a floating point number, which should be converted to a STRING and than be inserted here
             * `%p`: the next argument contains a pointer, which should be converted to a STRING